Last updated - March 22, 2018

 - Slug – By default, WooCommerce takes the name you enter for your shipping class as slug, but you can create a different name here

-- Product Count – Indicates the number of products that are added under this shipping class.
+- Product Count – Indicates the number of products that are added to this shipping class.
 Once you add a product and link it to this shipping class, it’ll reflect here (further details in the article on product management).

 We’ll see an example in the next screenshot.
 After filling up the text boxes, click Add Shipping Class button followed by Save Shipping Classes button